-Left Brainers Unite!
-The Industrial Revolution is over and one of its last remnants: measurable data is being used as a blunt instrument to keep us in check.
+Right Brainers Unite!
+The Industrial Revolution is over and one of its last remnants, measurable data, is being used as a blunt instrument to keep us in check.
 People are not machines and efficiency experts have had their day.
 The only reason creative types don’t rule the world?
 Because we don’t have the charts and graphs to prove that we should.
-Right brainers have the power because they have us convinced that everything worthwhile can be measured, proven and graphed: no organization makes a move without “data.”
-Here’s the problem: they can’t graph the important stuff (like inspiration)and right brainers, who mainly look backwards, know they are all in danger of being replaced by the next version of IBM’s Watson.
+Left brainers have the power because they have us convinced that everything worthwhile can be measured, proven and graphed: no organization makes a move without “data.”
+Here’s the problem: they can’t graph the important stuff (like inspiration)and left brainers, who mainly look backwards, know they are all in danger of being replaced by the next version of IBM’s Watson.

 My favorite part of my Sunday service at St. Lukes United Methodist Church here in Orlando comes at the very end.
 No, not because the service is over, but because we all hold hands across the aisles and sing a blessing.
 I close my eyes and I am literally raised up (yes, I know what literally means).
 I feel spirit, communion and the presence of God.

-How would the right brainers measure that one?
+How would the left brainers measure that one?
 How would they put determination, loyalty and genius in the next budget?

 This discussion comes up frequently in my house, my bride of 25 years works for the Florida Department of Education and she is a data coordinator.
 She measures things.
+(In the interest of self preservation, she does a LOT more than that!)
 I have decided that my life mission, for what life is left, is to encourage revolt, a Creative Revolution.
 I plead guilty to the uttering the following words in my corporate workshops:

 As artists, this is the place to make our stand.
 RIGHT HERE: We should re-affirm spirit, we should respect inspiration, we should realize that the moment we try to quantify the unquantifiable we are trying to put limits on something that has no limits.
 Nature is not bound by such limits.
 We cannot measure creation.
 Give an artist the ability to use money as one of the colors on his palette and you don’t call him an artist anymore, you call him an entrepreneur.
 You know what?
 He is no less an artist.
 We have to wrestle management away from the accountants, lawyers and bureaucrats and restore leadership to people who can look FORWARD.